Suuwam/blog-posts/posts/llm-real-world.md

 ```

 **Why bother?**
-- Enforces the *model, temperature, and token budget*—no mystery runs.
+- Enforces the *model, temperature, and token budget*-no mystery runs.
 - Logs latency so future-me can actually debug slow calls.
 - Validates output (with Zod or similar), not just “hope it looks right.”